 It was a day in May the first time I pulled out today’s readings in anticipation of writing this reflection.
 I was frantically trying to get ahead and cross some things off my “to-do” list before June hit and my kids were out of school for summer break.
 “Frantically” should have been my first clue that I was not doing something right.
 I was letting my schedule run the show and not God.
 I did not pull the scriptures back out again until late June when summer break was in full swing.
 The first thing that struck me was a line from today’s Gospel.

 As part of our ongoing engagement process, we have come to realize the importance of parishioners sharing their personal stories of how they have connected with Saint Clement as an important factor in their lives.
 As a feature twice a month, we share the stories and reflections of our engaged parishioners who are living a stewardship life of prayer, service, and giving.
-This week we hear from Brian Christ:
+This week we hear from Shauna Stewart:

 As part of our ongoing engagement process, we have come to realize the importance of parishioners sharing their personal stories of how they have connected with Saint Clement as an important factor in their lives.
 As a feature twice a month, we share the stories and reflections of our engaged parishioners who are living a stewardship life of prayer, service, and giving.
-This week we hear from Victoria Retelny:
+This week we hear from Pat Kosmerl:

 The readings this weekend are incredibly rich.
 They draw our attention to the goodness of God, today and throughout history, but also speak to the heart of the Eucharist—the Body and Blood of Christ.